Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Vemik just glanced at him, and shook his head.
 His tail was twitching nervously.

-"Too bad…" Yan muttered, and tasted the air.
+"Too bad..."
+Yan muttered, and tasted the air.
 The Brown One’s musk was heavy on the wind.

 Shyow’s drone came zipping back and hovered over Jooyun’s shoulder.